RS-Coop/convex-optimization-project/README.md

   - [Sub-Sampled Cubic Regularization for Non-Convex Optimization](https://arxiv.org/abs/1705.05933)
     - [GitHub Repository](https://github.com/dalab/subsampled_cubic_regularization)

 - The following three papers come from a similar set of authors and were the original inspiration for our work.
 All three deal with non-convex optimization through Newton-type methods (e.g. ARC) using approximate hessian information via sub-sampling.
 The first paper establishes the theory for their approach with the second being more of a numerical study.
+The third paper introduces inexact gradient information in addition to sub-sampled hessian.
   - [Newton-Type Methods for Non-Convex Optimization Under Inexact Hessian Information](https://arxiv.org/abs/1708.07164)
   - [Second-Order Optimization for Non-Convex Machine Learning: An Empirical Study](https://arxiv.org/abs/1708.07827)
     - [GitHub Repository](https://github.com/git-xp/Non-Convex-Newton)